ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started memory game

 **Thoughts:** Was overcomplicating things, need to work on downsizing the problem and really understanding what I'm trying to make before I make it

+### Day 103: October 25, 2021

+**Today's Progress**: Continued memory game

+**Thoughts:** Starting to understand much clearer how using custom hooks, sending data and all of that goes.
+Now i'm stuck on centering a div while keeping other divs off center